Brands Hatch: 1960s

 This was the year of the new 1.5-litre Formula One and on 3 June 1961, the Silver City Trophy, was contested over 76 laps of the GP Circuit by Grand Prix cars.
 Entries were received from Cooper, Lotus, BRM, UDT-Laystall and Yeoman Credit.
 Victory went to Stirling Moss driving the pale green UDT-Laystall Lotus 18/21 Climax from Jim Clark abroad the works Lotus 21 Climax and Tony Brooks driving the BRM P57 Climax.
 The 7 August meeting saw the Guards International Trophy for Intercontinental Formula cars.
 In effect the redundant 2.5-litre F1 cars from pre-1961.
 The race was a 76-lap affair over the GP Circuit; Jack Brabham won in the works Cooper T53-Climax from Jim Clark (works Lotus 18-Climax) and Graham Hill (BRM P57).

 The following year 1962 did not see any major meetings at Brands, but on 1 October, the longest race staged so far took place.
 This was the Motor-sponsored Six-Hour Saloon race.
 The field of 35 entries included some foreign entrants and victory went to Mike Parkes and Jimmy Blumer driving a 3.8-litre Jaguar Mk II; the German pairing of Peter Lindner and Peter Nöcker in another Jaguar from a Mini-Cooper driven by John Alvy and Denny Hulme, a New Zealand mechanic employed by Jack Brabham.

 The Club Circuit had six meeting during 1962, and witnessed the coming of Formula Junior.
-At the Easter Monday meeting, a Formula Junior race saw the lap record tumble to 55.6secs and the first-ever 80 mph lap (actual speed was 80.29 mph) by John Fenning, abroad a Lotus 20-Ford.
+At the Easter Monday meeting, a Formula Junior race saw the lap record tumble to 55.6secs and the first-ever 80 mph lap (actual speed was 80.29 mph) by John Fenning, aboard a Lotus 20-Ford.
 The 'Trio' meeting in July saw the end of an era when a 500 took the chequered flag for the last time with Mike Ledbrook, driving a Cooper-Norton Mark 8 in the 500 and 250cc race.
-At the Boxing Day meeting, Hulme won the Formula Junior race driving the prototype Brabham BT6-Ford, setting a new outright lap record at 54.8secs by having speed of 82.06 mph.
+At the Boxing Day meeting, Hulme won the Formula Junior race driving the prototype Brabham BT6-Ford, setting a new outright lap record of 54.8secs at an average speed of 82.06 mph.